amodeus-app/amodeus-api/README.md

 ### For development

 - Clone this repo
-- Make sure Python 3.10+ is installed
+- Make sure JDK is installed
-- Create virtualenv with `python -m venv .venv` and activate it
 - Modify sources as needed
-- Install an app with `pip install -e .[dev] .[server]`
-- Copy [example config](config.example.yaml), edit it and save as `config.yaml`
-- Run it with `uvicorn --reload amodeus.app:app`
+- Build and run with `./gradlew run`
 - Set up your client to use API at `http://<yourip>:8000`

 ## Roadmap